bangrezz/mikfiles/README.md

 <video src="img/Attempt%20to%20login%201.mp4" controls title="<vid>"></video>
 <video src="img/Attempt%20to%20login%202.mp4" controls title="Title"></video>
 Finally the files has been downloaded.
 You can export again, download other file (Example log or other), and exit.

+### How to use mikfiles to manage schedule download with cron
+This example to manage cron with Mikfiles :
+<video src="img/cron%20feature%20usage.mp4" controls title="Title"></video>

 ## ⛏️ Built Using <a name = "built_using"></a>